Platform Architecture #

 end

-UI --> Platform --> StorageLitmus is the infrastructure layer that connects your tests (top) to your data (bottom), regardless of how you choose to run them.
+UI --> Platform --> StorageLitmus is the infrastructure layer that connects your tests (top) to your data (bottom), whether you run them through pytest, the results API, or a bridge from another runner.

 See also #